 PIT BULLS ARE A RESCUE GROUP ISSUE

-The number of pit bulls at no-kill shelters increased six times in the year 2014.
+The number of pit bulls at no-kill shelters increased six times in the year 2014 and has quadrupled since then.
 Due to the extreme overbreeding of pit bulls and because of their aggressive tendencies, breed-specific rescue groups for pit bulls have formed in the U.S. and Canada over the past 10 years for the specific goal of taking in unwanted pit bulls and pit bull mixes.

 The scenario is explosive.
 Stressors include high percentages of owner-surrenders by people who can’t handle their dogs’ aggression; the pressure by shelters – especially no-kill shelters – to get rescues to take on some of the shelter burden; rescues not having enough foster homes; taking on more pit bulls than they can handle; the need for constant last-minute “pulls” of pit bulls from shelters where they are scheduled for euthanasia; and a high degree of staff burnout from caring for and managing the fallout of the pit bull crisis.
 Rescue staff have constant exposure to the trauma of pit bulls that have been injured, abandoned, neglected, and abused.
 On top of this, they often face an ungrateful or hostile public – a public that doesn’t want to know what happens in shelters or out on the road in the truck.